xtuml/training/courses/System Modeling with the xtUML Editor/Components and Interfaces/Interfaces quiz.md

 __Type:__  True/False

-__Question:__  Interfaces may not be instantiated instead they are implemented by components.
+__Question:__  Interfaces may not be instantiated.
+Instead they are implemented by components.

 __Answer:__